Last Updated on

-Check out our experience with sparkling wine in Sonoma Valley!
+Check out our experience with sparkling wine in Sonoma Valley at Gloria Ferrer wine!

 This post contains sponsored content brought to you by Gloria Ferrer Caves and Vineyard and Experience Sonoma Valley.
 We were provided a complimentary tasting experiences in exchange for coverage on social media and this blog, but all opinions and views presented here are 100% our own.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For further information, or if you are interested in working with us please see our Disclaimer page.